sshahriyar/org.eclipse.tracecompass/org.eclipse.tracecompass.totalads.core/README.md

 3. Install Eclipse from www.eclipse.org/downloads.
 You can start with any Eclipse pre-package, but I would suggest you download the Eclipse package named "Eclipse for RCP and RAP Developers".
 This package already contains the necessary plugins for Eclipse required by Tracecompass to compile.
 You can also download any other Eclipse distribution and install the necessary plugins as mentioned in step 4.

-4.While following the instructions below in Step 4, you may have to install new Eclipse plugins/dependencies if you have not already downloaded "Eclipse for RCP and RAP Developers" package.You can install new dependencies in Eclipse either through "Help->Eclipse Marketplace" or "Help -> Install New Software".
+4. While following the instructions below in Step 4, you may have to install new Eclipse plugins/dependencies if you have not already downloaded "Eclipse for RCP and RAP Developers" package.You can install new dependencies in Eclipse either through "Help->Eclipse Marketplace" or "Help -> Install New Software".
 One of the options should work for installation of dependencies.
 Following instructions from 4.1 to 4.4 are taken from http://wiki.eclipse.org/Trace_Compass/Development_Environment_Setup.

 	4.1 Import the Trace Compass projects into the workspace.